rayfromroblox/Savannah-Tenant-Management-System-DBMS/README.md

 # Savannah Apartments – Tenant Management System

-This is a small, no-fuss property/hostel management app built with Flask and SQLite.
-It helps you keep track of rooms, tenants, and payments without spreadsheets or heavy software.
+This is a small property/hostel management app built with Flask and SQLite.
+It helps you keep track of rooms, tenants, and payments without needing spreadsheets or heavy software.
 There’s a clean dashboard, simple analytics, and a dark/light mode toggle that remembers your preference.

 ## What you can do
 - Manage rooms: add, edit, and see who’s occupying what